Marianas tropical dry forests: Flora

 Plant communities on the northern islands include grassland on young volcanic soils.
 Older and lower-elevation lava flows are colonized by the tree Casuarina equisetifolia, known locally as gagu, and the fern Nephrolepsis hirsutula.
 Small patches of Pisonia grandis forest can be found on the four younger islands which are free of grazing goats.

 The four larger northern islands, Agrihan, Pagan, Sarigan, and Anatahan, are home to remnant Aglaia–Elaeocarpus forests.
 The characteristic trees are mapunyao (Aglaia mariannensis) and yonga (Elaeocarpus joga).
 Mapunyao is endemic to the Marianas, and yonga is endemic to Micronesia.
 Mapunyao is dominant in the forest understory on both limestone and volcanic soils.
 Yonga is a large tree with a spreading crown, although the Marianas' frequent typhoons often limits their growth to 15 meters.
 Yonga's fleshy bright-blue berries are an important food for forest birds, particularly fruit doves.

 Asuncion has a Terminalia forest, unique in the archipelago, whose principal species are endemic.

 Most of the natural vegetation on the older southern islands has been cleared or altered by humans, but areas of primary and secondary forest remain.
 The plant communities vary with elevation and soils.

 Areas with volcanic substrates have highly weathered lateritic clays (oxisols or ultisols) or very young inceptisols.
 The limestone terrain has thin to moderately thick soils, with areas of bare stone.

 In the remnant primary limestone forests of Saipan Pisonia grandis is the dominant tree.
 Dendrocnide latifolia, Cynometra ramiflora, Intsia bijuga, and Erythrina variegata are very common, and Premna serratifolia, Ficus prolixa, and Ficus tinctoria.
 Meiogyne cylindrocarpa is a shrub or small tree common in the understory and infrequent in the canopy.

 Most of Guam is covered by secondary forest.
 Patches of primary forest survive on the northern plateau and in inaccessible areas.

 The limestone forests are of five types.
 In Artocarpus-Ficus forests, the tall wild breadfruit Artocarpus mariannensis and the banyan Ficus prolixa are co-dominant.
 Lower-stature Mammea forests, dominated by Mammea odorata, are found on the eastern escarpment.
 Cordia forests, dominated by Cordia subcordata, are found on steep slopes and cliffs.
 Merrilliodendron-Ficus forest is dominated by Merrilliodendron megacarpum and Ficus prolixa which form a canopy 30 to 45 meters high.
 Pandanus forest is dominated by Pandanus tectorius.

 Vegetation on volcanic soils is predominantly grassland with forests growing in ravines.
-Ravine forest trees include Pandanus tectorius, P. dubuis, Hibiscus tiliaceus, Ficus prolixa, Glochidion marianum, and Premna serratifolia.
+Ravine forest trees include Pandanus tectorius, P. dubuis, Hibiscus tiliaceus, Ficus prolixa, Phyllanthus mariannensis, and Premna serratifolia.
 Dense thickets of Leucaena leucocephala, a South American tree widely planted after World War II, are common.

 Endemic plants include the endangered Serianthes nelsonii on Guam and Rota, Aglaia mariannensis, and Heritiera longipetiolata, which grows only in crevices on the limestone outcrops and cliffs of Saipan, Tinian, Rota, and Guam.